Bio

 • Selected to the prestigious Jefferson Fellowship on Pacific Rim issues at the East-West Center in Honolulu

-• Author of An Amateur’s Guide to the Planet and Romance on the Road
+• Author of An Amateur’s Guide to the Planet, Romance on the Road and Eden Under Siege.

 • Traveler to Europe, the Caribbean and Central and South America, Alaska and Hawaii, Africa, Asia, Australia and the South Pacific.